 Where to find Broadslab products

-UPDATE: You can now purchase up to 4 bottles of Broadslab per person, per year on-site at the distillery and tasting room in Benson, NC when you stop in for a tour.
+UPDATE: You can now purchase bottles of Broadslab product on-site at the distillery and tasting room in Benson, NC when you stop in for a tour.

-Broadslab products are located in local ABC stores in 60-70 counties in North Carolina, and in a tri-state area including South Carolina and Georgia.
+Broadslab products are located in local ABC stores in 60-70 counties in North Carolina (and growing), and in a tri-state area including South Carolina and Georgia.
 Some of the local restaurants and bars featuring Broadslab are Moonrunner's in Garner and Chef and the Farmer in Kinston.

 Although it is fine sipping shine -- we think his products fit very nicely in any of your favorite drink recipes.
 Moonshine Margaritas, Mulled Strawberry Mojito with sugar rim, and the one he mixed up for us...Lemonade Shine.
 See the picture below for the recipe.
 He suggests you can replace the shine with the spiced rum...some folks like it better!